seanyang38/Ontologue/README.md

 The codes and data in this respository aim to:
 1. extract Wikipedia abstracts and the associated labels from the DBPedia ontology and create customized Hierarchical Multi-label (HMC) datasets.
 2. analyze the customized datasets and the current HMC benchmarks in terms of their distribution, structure, and context.
-3. provide 4 HMC benchmarks for future studies
+3. provide four HMC benchmarks for future studies

 ## How To Use